roblox-model/Bloxppuccin/README.md

 ### Bloxstrap

-1. Download the latest `Bloxpuccin.zip` release from the [GitHub Releases page](https://github.com/roblox-model/Bloxpuccin/releases/latest).
+1. Download the latest `Bloxpuccin.zip` file by clicking the "Code" button on the repository and selecting [Download ZIP](https://github.com/roblox-model/Bloxpuccin/archive/refs/heads/main.zip).

 2. Extract the downloaded `Bloxpuccin.zip` file to the `%localappdata%\Bloxstrap\Modifications` directory.

-3. Open Roblox and enjoy the Bloxpuccin theme !
+3. Open Roblox and enjoy the Bloxpuccin theme!

 ### Vanilla Roblox

-1. Download the latest `Bloxpuccin.zip` release from the [GitHub Releases page](https://github.com/roblox-model/Bloxpuccin/releases/latest).
+1. Download the latest `Bloxpuccin.zip` file by clicking the "Code" button on the repository and selecting [Download ZIP](https://github.com/roblox-model/Bloxpuccin/archive/refs/heads/main.zip).

 2. Extract the downloaded `Bloxpuccin.zip` file to the `%localappdata%\Roblox\Versions` directory, in the folder for the latest Roblox version.

-3. Launch Roblox, and enjoy Bloxpuccin !
+3. Launch Roblox, and enjoy Bloxpuccin!

 ## Feedback